fastify/fastify/docs/Reference/TypeScript.md

 Note that using `require` will not load the type definitions properly and may cause type errors.
-TypeScript can only identify the types that are directly imported into code which means that you can use require inline with import on top, for example:
+TypeScript can only identify the types that are directly imported into code, which means that you can use require inline with import on top.
+For example:

 ```typescript
 import 'plugin' // here will trigger the type augmentation.